shashwatx/confCrawler/README.md

 # Introduction

+**Update**: I have finished writing the first stable and (hopefully) bug-free version of confCrawler.
+Rerouting page requests through tor has greater latency than expected.
+The code is being tested on a select few conferences.
+More details to follow.

 confCrawler is a tool to crawl conferences.
 It can be used to crawl any conference that is
 * Listed on dblp